agiledev-students-fall2022/project-proposal-themernaccelerator/README.md

 In order to provide the functions listed above, the following tasks must be completed:

 1. Extensive front-end design so that user inputted/uploaded date is formatted and presented in a meaningful way
-2. A login system that is able to differentiate between users and provide functionality accordingly.
+2. A login system that is able to differentiate between users and provide functionality accordingly
 3. Safe storage of usernames, passwords and user provided data

 Additional Functionality may include: